 If you are an agency creating websites for others, you can find an additional revenue stream by reselling hosting and domain from a popular web hosting company.

 They sell the plans to you at wholesale prices.
 You can then set a higher profit margin and sell to your clients.
 That’s how you make a profit.
-If you know how to get people to sign up, then this business can be highly profitable.
+If you have the marketing skills to get people to sign up, then this business can be highly profitable.

 Under a single reseller account, you can set up multiple cPanel accounts.
 Then hand over it to your clients.
 Or you can manage it yourself as well.